Plan your journey to Blackpool from the main road and rail network using Omio, it makes getting to Blackpool a breeze!

 The M55 and main motorway network brings you right to the edge of the town at Yeadon Way.

-- If you turn left here, you follow dual carriageway Squires Gate Lane, to the very southern edge of Blackpool You passing a retail park and Blackpool Airport before arriving at the seafront near to a large building which is the new Fylde Coast tram depot.
+- If you turn left here, you follow dual carriageway Squires Gate Lane, to the very southern edge of Blackpool You’ll pass a sizeable retail park before arriving at the seafront near to a large building which is the new Fylde Coast tram depot.

 - Or, from the roundabout at the end of the M55, you can travel straight ahead along Yeadon Way.
 This is the main road straight into the centre of Blackpool and main car parks.

 - Along Yeadon Way you’ll find huge amounts of parking.
 First is surface parking near to Blackpool South station.
-Carry on under the railway bridge and there’s more parking on your left – Blackpool Football Club is on your right.
-Further ahead are coach bays then finally Central/Bonny Street surface car park.
+Carry on under the railway bridge and there’s more parking on your left.
+Blackpool Football Club is on your right.
+Further ahead are coach bays then finally Central car park.
 This is very convenient for the town centre and seafront.